aaltamirano1/techdegree-project-9/README.md

   secret: 'Your secret key here'
 }
 ```
-4. In the console run the "node app.js" command while in the project folder.
+4. In the console run the npm start command while in the project folder.
 5. Open "http://localhost:3000/" in your web browser.